errael/astrology-castro/README.md

 # astrology-castro - v0.1.0 early beta
-`castro` compiles a simple "C" like language into [Astrolog](https://www.astrolog.org) commands and [AstroExpressions](https://www.astrolog.org/ftp/astrolog.htm#express); `castro` is tailored to `AstroExpression` (WYSIWYG). `castro` is a standalone tool; its output is a `.as` file that can be used with `Astrolog`'s command switch `-i <filename>`.
+`castro` compiles a simple "C" like language into [Astrolog](https://www.astrolog.org) commands and [AstroExpressions](https://www.astrolog.org/ftp/astrolog.htm#express); `castro` is tailored to `AstroExpression` (and WYSIWYG). `castro` is a standalone tool; its output is a `.as` file that can be used with `Astrolog`'s command switch `-i <filename>`.
 Some motivating factors for `castro` were familiar expression syntax (avoid writing and maintaining the prefix notation expressions), automatic memory allocation, referring to things by name rather than address.

 Here's a simple example.
 Note that the switch, macro and variable definitions could be in 3 different files.
 As in `Astrolog`, function names are case insensitive. _Switch and macro names are case sensitive_.
 ```